 CITS Seed Grant Program

 The Center for International Trade and Security (CITS) is pleased to offer seed funding for research proposals from faculty and/or graduate students.
-All faculty and graduate students in SPIA are encouraged to apply, but CITS will give priority to those who are currently fellows or affiliates of the Center.
+All faculty and graduate students in SPIA are welcome to apply, but CITS will give priority to those who are currently fellows or affiliates of the Center.
 In support of the Center’s mission, all research proposals should demonstrate relevance to national and/or international security.
-The recipient(s) of the seed grant are required to submit at least one external grant proposal before June 1, 2021.
+The recipient(s) of the seed grant are required to submit at least one external grant proposal.
+Applications will be accepted on a rolling basis.

 Proposals should include a one-page project summary, as well as a brief budget (one page or less).

 1) Brief outline of the project’s theoretical framework

 2) Description of proposed research design and methods